thoughtspot/thoughtspot.github.io/_data-integrate/troubleshooting/enable-ODBC-log.md

 permalink: /:collection/:path.html
 ---
 If you need more information in order to troubleshoot ODBC connections, you can enable logging for ODBC on the workstation you use for connecting to ThoughSpot.

-## On windows
+There are two points where you can enable logging:

+* the workstation where you run your ETL activities
+* the server where the Simba service is running

+## Enable ODBC logs on a Windows workstation

 To enable ODBC logs on Windows: